 It's exercise.
 And although I know I should do it regularly and I know how much it helps, I still haven't always done it regularly.
 And it's not just about weight control, because exercise is only part of the weight control equation.
 Eating healthy is actually the bigger part of that equation.
-And that's why I like to create healthy desserts like these Healthy Chocolate Chip Spinach Cookies!
+And that's why I like to create healthy desserts like these Award-winning Healthy Chocolate Chip Spinach Cookies!

 Exercise keeps that looming dark cloud of stress, anxiety and misery at bay.
 It also burns calories.
 Then there's that feeling it gives me; it seems to satisfy some innate, primal need.